IDD-Lab-Assignment/Interactive-Lab-Hub/Final Project/README.md

 ![Project Plan](https://user-images.githubusercontent.com/6238480/207645261-6cedadfb-3a29-4c45-9d6c-b8ec1f9fc2d0.jpg)

+Our initial plan was to design to rethink the topic of death.
+For example, to build a new way for people to interact with the deceased at the temple or graveyard.
+However, as we discussed more along the design process, we got inspiration from the movie Coco.

+“He’s been forgotten.
+When there’s no one left in the living world who remembers you, you disappear from this world.
+We call it the final death.”

+We want to make the memory of the deceased long-lasting, and therefore we designed our final project - Afterlife Garden.

+The key objectives of our project include:
+- Let users interact with each family members’ item, reminisce their lives, and remember intimate moments
+- Educate the younger family members of their family history and heritage

 2. Functioning project: The finished project should be a device, system, interface, etc. that people can interact with.

 3. Documentation of design process